RestExpress/PluginExpress/metrics/README.md

 =====

 Usage of the Metrics Plugin is basically the same as the other plugins in this registry.
-Simply create a new plugin and register it with the RestExpress server, setting options as necessary, using method chaining if desired.
+Simply create a new plugin and register it with the RestExpress server, using method chaining if desired.
 However, to publish the gathered metrics to JMX or Graphite (or any of the other Coda Hale Metrics library-supported endpoints), you must create a MetricRegistry instance and pass it in to the plugin constructor.

 For example, to make metrics available via JMX:
 ```java